IPMSand/IPMSand/README.md

 - 👋 Hi, I’m @IPMSand
 - 👀 I’m interested in experimenting with coding
 -  🌱 I’m currently learning BSc(Hons) Computer Science in Plymouth University, United Kingdom.
+(2nd Yaer undergraduate)
 - 💞️ I’m looking to collaborate on projects for to practise my coding skills .Especailly on Java , C# and Python
 - 📫 How to reach me ...
 - 😄 Pronouns: ... she/shi